-Off-highway vehicle (OHV) designations on BLM administered public lands are made through the land use planning process.
-The 3 types of OHV designations are: Open, Limited, and Closed.
+Off-highway vehicle (OHV) designations on BLM-administered public lands are made through the land use planning process.
+The three types of OHV designations are: Open, Limited, and Closed.
 Be sure to check with the local BLM office to determine which areas are available for OHV use.

 Open - off-road use is allowed, as long as it does not result in significant, undue damage to or disturbance of soil, wildlife, wildlife habitat, improvements, cultural, or vegetative resources, or other authorized uses of the public lands.

 Limited - vehicle use is restricted as defined in the appropriate land use plan.
 Limitations could include such designations as "limited to existing roads and trails," "limited to designated roads and trails," or seasonal limitations such as "no vehicle use during elk calving season."